Mayukhdeb/mind_the_bend/README.md

 * Rapidly taken screenshots are prerpocessed and fed to the trained CNN drunk_driver()
 * drunk_driver() returns a steer value
-* Returned value is taken care  of by pyauogui which moves the mouse accordingly
+* Returned value is taken care  of by pyautogui which moves the mouse accordingly

 ### Stuff that's under way right now -
 * ~~take screenshots at a higher framerate both while collecting training data and testing trained models~~